Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/shader-repositories/meteor/local-laplacian.md

 ## Parameters

-* **Local Contrast Strength:** This setting controls the intensity of the local contrast enhancement.
+* **Local Contrast Strength:** Controls the intensity of the local contrast enhancement.
 Increasing this value emakes details more pronounced, while decreasing it can soften the image.